blam3/summer-2025-elo-for-nba/README.md

 Creating an Elo rating system using National Basketball Association (NBA) data as a part of the Erdos Institute's data science bootcamp.

 ### What we’re building
-We aim to analyze(and possibly improve upon) Elo ratings for NBA teams.
-Using 75 years of game logs plus nightly updates, we’ll use the original Elo model, test modern tweaks (margin-of-victory scaling, time-decay, Glicko volatility, Bayesian uncertainty), and integrate our results into a shareable dashboard if possible.
+We aim to analyze (and possibly improve upon) Elo ratings for NBA teams.
+Using 75 years of game logs plus nightly updates, we’ll use the original Elo model, test modern tweaks (margin-of-victory scaling, time-decay, Glicko volatility, Bayesian uncertainty, Elo regression), and integrate our results into a shareable dashboard if possible.

 ### Opportunity and impact
 Data fire-hose: 130 K+ historical games, rich box-score detail, and a public API for fresh results every night.